 What is an Anxiety Disorder?

-Anxiety at times is normal throughout a child’s development into adolescence and can help us to cope by getting us through a tense situation, cause us to study harder for an exam, or keep focused on an important speech.1 Young children usually grow out of normal short-lived fears such as being afraid of the dark, storms, animals, being separated from a parent, or strangers, but children and teens with an anxiety disorder experience fear, nervousness, and shyness and start to avoid places and activities.2,3 A child with an anxiety disorder cannot be comforted or reassured to get past his or her fear and anxiety.
+Anxiety at times is normal throughout a child’s development into adolescence and can help us to cope by getting us through a tense situation, cause us to study harder for an exam, or keep focused on an important speech.1 Young children usually grow out of normal short-lived fears such as being afraid of the dark, storms, animals, being separated from a parent, or strangers, but children and teens with an anxiety disorder experience fear, nervousness, and shyness and start to avoid places and activities.2,3 A child with an anxiety disorder cannot be comforted or reassured to get past his or her fear and feelings of being anxious.

 Outlining Specific Anxiety Disorders

 - Generalized Anxiety Disorder: Children and teens with generalized anxiety experience chronic excessive anxiety about multiple areas of their lives, which may include school, family, social situations, health, and natural disasters.
 Children and teens with generalized anxiety disorder may be very hard on themselves and strive for perfection.
 They may also seek constant approval or reassurance from others.
 The 12-month prevalence of generalized anxiety disorder is 0.9% and is twice as common in females than males.

 - Separation Anxiety: Children with separation anxiety feel excessive fear of being away from their home or caretakers.
 Children may complain of homesickness and refuse to go to school, camp, or sleepovers.
 These children commonly worry about something bad happening to their parents or caregivers or that they may become lost, kidnapped, or sick if they are apart.
 Children with separation anxiety cannot be distracted after a parent leaves and take longer than other children to calm down after a parent has left.
 The 12-month prevalence of separation anxiety disorder is 4% in children and 1.6% in adolescents.